Sida's work in Bolivia

 Many children work

-It is estimated that a large proportion of children are engaged in child labour, many of them performing hazardous work.
+Even if things have improved, it is estimated that a large proportion of children are engaged in child labour, many of them performing hazardous work.5

 Utvecklingssamarbete i Bolivia